All engagements that we accept are subject to the following Terms of Business unless changes are expressly agreed in writing.

 2.7 You may have an insurance policy or membership of a trade or professional body that entitles you to assistance with payment of our fees in some situations.
 A particular example would be assistance with an investigation by HM Revenue & Customs.
 Unless you arranged the insurance through us then you will need to advise us of any such cover you have.
 Please note that you remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

-2.8 We reserve the right to charge interest on overdue accounts at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
-We also reserve the right to terminate our engagement and cease acting if payment of any fees billed is unduly delayed.
-[We accept settlement of fees by certain credit cards.]
+2.8 We reserve the right to insist that you do not take the prompt payment discount.
+We reserve the right to charge interest on overdue accounts at the current rate under the Late Payment of Commercial Debts (Interest) Act 1998.
+We reserve the right to terminate/suspend our engagement and cease acting if payment of any fees billed is unduly delayed.
+We reserve the right to take whatever legal remedy exists in order to obtain payment.
+We accept settlement of fees by certain credit cards.

 2.9 In the event that we cease to act for you then you agree to meet all reasonable costs of providing information to your new advisers.
 In particular you agree to meet these costs where we are required by law to provide information to a successor firm.

 3 Help us to give you the right service

 3.1 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know by contacting Phil Lamerton or Neil Hallam.